 The air suddenly turned red, became thick with fine dust, sand and exhaust fumes from the machinery, it felt like being in a Mad Max scene.

-A security officer saw us and, under 35° Celsius (95° F) with a duvet jacket, came to give us a warm welcome, asking us how we ended up there and kindly escorted us to the refinery exit, accompanied by his colleague by car.
+A security guard saw us and, under 35° Celsius (95° F) with a duvet jacket, came to give us a warm welcome, asking us how we ended up there and kindly escorted us to the refinery exit, accompanied by his colleague by car.

 After about an hour, we sat down in a restaurant.
 I went to the bathroom to check my face.
 The conditions were this: